40net-cloud/fortinet-azure-solutions/FortiGate/Active-Active-ELB-ILB/README.md

 * Where x in 10.0.1.x is the IP of port 1 of the opposite FortiGate.
 With the default values this would be either 5 or 6.

+If the firewall policies include UTM profiles it is required to enable specific UTM inspection.
+When enabled, the packets arriving on FortiGate that has not seen the initial packet will be send back to the FortiGate that processed the initial packet.
+A maximum of 4 FortiGate devices can be linked using this method: [UTM inspection on asymmetric traffic on L3](https://docs.fortinet.com/document/fortigate/7.6.0/administration-guide/324430/utm-inspection-on-asymmetric-traffic-on-l3)

 ### Configuration synchronization

 The FortiGate VMs are, in this Active/Active setup, independent units.
 The FGCP protocol, used in the Active/Passive setup, to sync the configuration is not applicable here.
 To enable configuration sync between both unit the sync from the autoscaling setup can be used.
 This will sync all configuration except for the specific configuration item proper to the specific VM like hostname, routing and others.
 To enable the configuration sync the config below can be used on both.